Ethanol Added and Premium Fuels Are a Questionable Bargain

 In Iowa, most stations offer three different choices for gasoline.

-You can buy the “cheap” gas, which consists of a 10% ethanol to 90% gasoline blend.
+The “cheap” gas option.
 It’s listed as having an 87 octane, but it’s generally known to not be quite as efficient as the other options.
 I’m really curious as to how much less efficient it is.
 At my nearest gas station, it’s currently for sale at $3.46 per gallon.

 I wanted to determine which of these fuels gave me the best “mileage for the buck.”
 The proportions between these gas prices are pretty standard.
 The ethanol blend is usually about 6% less expensive than the normal blend, and the premium blend is usually around 6% higher than the normal blend, which matches up really nicely with the current prices.